ishehadeh/smp/report/progress.typ

 development.

 === Verify Changes
-As a side effect of tracking compiler output in version control, we can immediately observe any since since the last commit by simply running `git diff HEAD tests/`.
-This isn't a replacement for real tests, since it requires the programmer correctly verify the changes are intended (which they have failed to do a number of times), it does allow rapid iteration without constantly updating expected test result.
+As a side effect of tracking compiler output in version control, we can immediately observe any change since since the last commit by simply running `git diff HEAD tests/`.
+This isn't a replacement for real tests, since it requires the programmer correctly verify the changes are intended (which they have failed to do a number of times).
+But it allows rapid iteration and prototyping without constantly updating expected test results.

 = Roadmap

 This semester has been spent learning how to make a compiler.
 The challenge came from fitting each piece into place.
-We answered seemingly simple questions, like what does the AST look like, what information is retained from parsing, how is type information stored, how is code generated.
+We answered seemingly simple questions, like _what does the AST look like_? _what information is retained from parsing_? _How is type information stored_? and _how is code generated_?

-That is to say - this semester we built a foundation, more in knowledge than in any "physical" work.
-Using this, foundation, iteration on the core compiler will be significantly faster going forward.

-By the end of next semester we will have a complete implementation of the language described in section II.

-== The Minor To-Do List

-These are partially implemented features,
-1. Operator Precedence
-2. Logical, bitwise, and arithmetic with assignment, binary operators
-3. Unary operators
+By answering these questions we built a foundation, The compiler architecture has mostly been decided.
+Now, we are free to iterate on this design and implement more complex language features.
+We are confident that the language outlined in @lang-design will be completed over the next 7 months.

+The remaining tasks have been split into a Major and Minor To-do list.
+The major tasks will likely be long-lived, and require consideration as the compiler developes.
+They may also need to some sections of the compiler's design to be reconsidered.
+The Minor To-do list are small tasks that can be quickly implemented without to much consideration.
+Most of these have a well established design, and partial support in the compiler already.

 == The Major To-Do List

+=== Addition Research
+During the course of implementing the current version of Howlite we became aware of Copy-and-Patch@cp compilation and Hindley-Milner type systems@hindley_types@milner_types.
+While neither of these systems are directly applicable its worth reading through the material.
+Especially since our type checker is one of the largest areas needing improvement.

 === Reference Types
 The most sorely missing feature in the core language, which prevents Howlite for being used in conjuction with C